WebAssembly/spec/proposals/js-string-builtins/Overview.md

 There is however, the Encoding API for `TextEncoder`/`TextDecoder` which can be used for UTF-8 support.
 However, this is technically a separate spec from JS and may not be available on all JS engines (in practice it's available widely).
 This proposal exposes UTF-8 data conversions using this API under separate `wasm:text-encoder` `wasm:text-decoder` interfaces which are available when the host implements these interfaces.

+## String constants

+String constants may be defined in JS and made available to wasm through a variety of means.

+The simplest way is to have a module import each string as an immutable global.
+This can work for small amounts of strings, but has a high cost for when the number of string constants is very large.

+This proposal adds an extension to JS-API compile routine to support optimized 'imported string constants' to address this use-case.

+The `WebAssemblyCompileOptions` is extended with a `boolean importedStringConstants` flag.
+When this is set, the module may define imports of the form `(import "'" %stringConstant (global externref))`, and the JS-API will use the provided `%stringConstant%` import field name to be the value of the global.
+This allows for any UTF-8 string to be imported with minimal overhead.

+The string namespace is chosen to be the single quote ASCII character `'`.
+We may revise this to be a longer name before this proposal is finalized.

+All imports that reference this namespace must be globals of immutable externref.
+If they are not, an eager compile error is emitted.

 ## JS String Builtin API

 The following is an initial set of function builtins for JavaScript String.
 The builtins are exposed under `wasm:js-string`.